 Medications are usually perceived as real medicine.
 An FDA green light is tantamount to a medical seal of approval.
 But sometimes a home remedy may work as well or better than a prescribed medication.

 OK, we admit that such a statement seems heretical.
-Let’s look at the science.
+Let’s look at the both experience and science.

 Disappointing Drug Effects: